The Future of Uber & Lyft: Robotaxis & Dairy Farms

 I will never trust self-driving and robotaxis.
 My reasons are simple.
 Based on my experiences and what I've seen so far by interacting with A.I. + algorithms, there is absolutely no reason to trust it.
 If it's that great, accurate and safe, then why am I being told to go on suicidal routes with passengers?
 Why can't it 100% accurately measure the time it would take to travel from point A to point B?
-My biggest reason not to trust self-driving and robotaxis came from interacting with a couple of software engineers working for a multi-national corporation.

 A robotaxi company in San Francisco, Cruise, recently halted the operation completely after many accidents.
 If I remember correctly, the whole senior management resigned right away when the city of SF made an announcement of shutting down the robotaxi operation.